[Date changed–posted 9/18/18 (replaces 7/24/15 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure that the integrity of faculty/student roles is protected from conflict of interest.

-REVIEW: This OP will be reviewed in February of even-numbered years by the Dean of the Graduate School and the Senior Vice Provost with substantive revisions forwarded to the Provost and Senior Vice President (PSVP)
+REVIEW: This OP will be reviewed in February of even-numbered years by the Dean of the Graduate School and the Vice Provost for Faculty Success with substantive revisions forwarded to the Provost and Senior Vice President (PSVP).

 Texas Tech University has the responsibility to protect the integrity of the roles of the faculty and students during the period of graduate or undergraduate enrollment in any university offering and involvement in other evaluation processes of the university.